NikosAlexandris/pvgis-prototype/docs/api/power.md

 import some PVGIS-native data classes and naturally the corresponding API or CLI functions.

-!!! danger "Really long outputs..."
+!!! danger "Really long outputs !"

     Using the API functions directly
     and printing out PVGIS' native data models